Square root algorithms: Hyperbolic estimates

-In some cases, hyperbolic estimates may be efficacious, because a hyperbola is also a convex curve and may lie along an arc of Y = x2 better than a line.
+In some cases, hyperbolic estimates may be efficacious, because a hyperbola is also a convex curve and may lie along an arc of y = x2 better than a line.
 Hyperbolic estimates are more computationally complex, because they necessarily require a floating division.
-A near-optimal hyperbolic approximation to x2 on the interval $[1,100]$ is y=190/(10-x)-20.
-Transposing, the square root is x = -190/(y+20)+10.
+A near-optimal hyperbolic approximation to x2 on the interval $[1,100]$ is y = 190/(10−x) − 20.
+Transposing, the square root is x = 10 − 190/(y+20).
 Thus for $S=a\cdot 10^{2n}$:

-The floating division need be accurate to only one decimal digit, because the estimate overall is only that accurate, and can be done mentally.
-A hyperbolic estimate is better on average than scalar or linear estimates.
-It has maximum absolute error of 1.58 at 100 and maximum relative error of 16.0% at 10.
-For the worst case at a=10, the estimate is 3.67.
-If one starts with 10 and applies Newton-Raphson iterations straight away, two iterations will be required, yielding 3.66, before the accuracy of the hyperbolic estimate is exceeded.
-For a more typical case like 75, the hyperbolic estimate is 8.00, and 5 Newton-Raphson iterations starting at 75 would be required to obtain a more accurate result.
+The division need be accurate to only one decimal digit, because the estimate overall is only that accurate, and can be done mentally.
+This hyperbolic estimate is better on average than scalar or linear estimates.
+It has maximum absolute error of 1.58 at a = 100 and maximum relative error at a = 10, where the estimate of 3.67 is 16.0% higher than the root of 3.16.
+If instead one performed Newton-Raphson iterations beginning with an estimate of 10, it would take two iterations to get to 3.66, matching the hyperbolic estimate.
+For a more typical case like 75, the hyperbolic estimate of 8.00 is only 7.6% low, and 5 Newton-Raphson iterations starting at 75 would be required to obtain a more accurate result.

 Arithmetic estimates

 A method analogous to piece-wise linear approximation but using only arithmetic instead of algebraic equations, uses the multiplication tables in reverse: the square root of a number between 1 and 100 is between 1 and 10, so if we know 25 is a perfect square (5 × 5), and 36 is a perfect square (6 × 6), then the square root of a number greater than or equal to 25 but less than 36, begins with a 5.
 Similarly for numbers between other squares.
 This method will yield a correct first digit, but it is not accurate to one digit: the first digit of the square root of 35 for example, is 5, but the square root of 35 is almost 6.

-A better way is to the divide the range into intervals half way between the squares.
-So any number between 25 and half way to 36, which is 30.5, estimate 5; any number greater than 30.5 up to 36, estimate 6.
+A better way is to the divide the range into intervals halfway between the squares.
+So any number between 25 and halfway to 36, which is 30.5, estimate 5; any number greater than 30.5 up to 36, estimate 6.
 The procedure only requires a little arithmetic to find a boundary number in the middle of two products from the multiplication table.
 Here is a reference table of those boundaries: